 The Blast Heard Round the Country - San Bruno Explosion a Warning for U.S. Communities (p.
 1)

-Posted on behalf of The Bell Law Firm, PLLC on Sep 16, 2010 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Sep 16, 2010 in Wrongful Death

 Homeowners, regulators, and utility companies in West Virginia and around the country watched in horror as the details of the San Bruno, CA gas explosion emerged.
 With four people dead, dozens of people injured, and an entire neighborhood leveled, the blast has provided us all with a compelling human drama and a startling wake-up call.